 Students can also elect to non-matriculate in the program.
 Non-matriculation allows students to take courses in the program without enrolling or completing the program.
 Non-matriculating students must meet all prerequisites for courses they enroll in and some courses may not be eligible for non-matriculation.
 A maximum number of credit hours may apply.
 Contact Admissions for further information.

 The Homeopathic Practitioner Program has more than 25 faculty members teaching in the program.
-The Homeopathic Program Chair is Martha Aubey, CCH.
+The Homeopathic Program Director is Martha Aubey, CCH.

 Licensure, Accreditation and Certification